 The Committee on Environment and Inclusion within the Physics Department will be taking steps during the 2020-21 academic year to:

 - Create a page on the MSU physics department website that explicitly describes the pathways to report discriminatory behavior.

 - Gather information on the departmental climate through surveys (e.g., created by the American Institute of Physics and/or MSU Women+ in Physics).
-The survey is closed, and results will be posted here in November of 2020.
+The survey is closed, and results will be shared as deemed appropriate by the creators of the survey.